 Wives, we have a thousand good excuses for why we’re not having sex (or if we are, why we’re not making love):

 - My husband and I are so busy!

-- He has a hectic travel schedule.
+- One of us (or both of us) has a hectic travel schedule.

 - We are just too tired after a long day.

 - We're bored with each other.

 But here’s the thing (and I’m not going to sugarcoat this):

 We have to find a way to overcome these trials for this season in our marriage, whether it’s easy or not.